-- Support more walking tracks and upgrading the Swing Bridge precinct. - Suggest the main priority should be upgrading the streetscape in Zone C Gateway Precinct from Deans Marsh Rd to the Supermarket.
+- 1. Support more walking tracks and upgrading the Swing Bridge precinct. - Suggest the main priority should be upgrading the streetscape in Zone C Gateway Precinct from Deans Marsh Rd to the Supermarket.
 In particular removing caravans and camping from views as visitors enter Lorne.
-Prefer to see more native/ natural landscape. - Do not support additional permanent buildings (e.g. Managers residence) in the Erskine River Caravan Park site. - The Ocean Road Caravan Park should be near to invisible from the road through dense indigenous landscaping. - Reduce the visual impact of the Supermarket through landscaping and relocation of car parking to along Erskine Avenue. - 6.
+Prefer to see more native/ natural landscape. - Do not support additional permanent buildings (e.g. Managers residence) in the Erskine River Caravan Park site. - The Ocean Road Caravan Park should be near to invisible from the road through dense indigenous landscaping. - 5.
+Reduce the visual impact of the Supermarket through landscaping and relocation of car parking to along Erskine Avenue. - 6.
 Improving the pedestrian safety crossing the GOR near the Supermarket is a high priority. - 7.
-Support efforts to reduce pollution of Erskine River
+Support efforts to reduce pollution of Erskine River and Ocean Road Caravan Parks are guided by their own separate Master Plans.
+No change to the final master plan is proposed.

-- 1. Support noted, no change to final master plan. - Comments noted, the master plan supports landscape and amenity improvements in this area.
+- I. Support noted, no change to final master plan. - Comments noted, the master plan supports landscape and amenity improvements in this area.
 Operations and location of camping and associated buildings and infrastructure within the Erskine River

-- and Ocean Road Caravan Parks are guided by their own separate Master Plans.
-No change to the final master plan is proposed. - 3.
-As above, no change. - 4.
-As above, no change. - Additional car parking along Erskine Avenue (beyond that which is already identified) is not supported.
+- As above, no change. - 4.
+As above, no change.

+- 5. Additional car parking along Erskine Avenue (beyond that which is already identified) is not supported.
 Opportunities for additional landscaping within the Supermarket car park are the responsibility of the lease holder (this area is not controlled by GORCC).
-No change is proposed to the final master plan. - GORCC will advocate for improved pedestrian crossing and safety in this area.
+No change is proposed to the final master plan. - 6.
+GORCC will advocate for improved pedestrian crossing and safety in this area.
 No change to the final master plan is proposed. - 7.
 Comment noted, no change to the final master plan.